luisgls/SOPRANO/README.md

 - SOPRANO will fail if there are 0 synonymous mutations inside the immunopeptidome.
 - Results must be taken cautiously when low number of synonymous mutations inside the immunopeptidome.
 - Only mutations in those transcript IDs present on the immunopeptidome file will be used to estimate ON and OFF dN/dS.
 The rest of mutations will be discarded.
 - SOPRANO can use mutations in intronic regions when using whole genome sequencing data to improve the estimate of the neutral mutation rate of the gene.
-However, this strategy is experimental since not every study will have information on all possible mutations falling into intronic regions.
+However, this strategy is experimental since not every study will have information on all possible mutations falling into intronic regions (the length of the intronic region was estimated using hg19 reference).